Application Tips for Parents & Counselors

 What to Know: Optional Items

-If a substantial commitment to the arts in the areas of fine arts, music, theater or dance exists, students are welcome to submit samples in their Applicant Portal.
+If a student has made a substantial commitment to the arts in the areas of fine arts, music, theater or dance, they are welcome to submit samples in their Macalester Applicant Portal after Macalester has received their application.

-Applicants are not required nor encouraged to submit more than the two required recommendations.
-However, if they wish to have an additional letter of support, we ask that they choose carefully to ensure that the additional recommendation provides a new perspective not already present in their application.
+Applicants are only required and encouraged to submit the two required recommendations.
+However, if a student wishes to have an additional letter of support, we ask that they choose carefully to ensure that the additional recommendation provides a new perspective not already present in their application.

 What to Know: Financial Aid